Our Office's COVID-19 Precautions and Protocols

 6. The patient will be escorted to the operatory and be provided with protective eye wear, an anti-viral rinse, and devices that constantly suction to limit the presence of aerosols.

-7. We are scheduling longer appointment times to ensure that after each patient is seen there is ample time to completely wipe down the operatory and allow the .
+7. We are scheduling longer appointment times to ensure that after each patient is seen there is ample time to completely wipe down the operatory.
 We always have and will keep using medical grade cleaning products (Metrex brand CaviWipes and spray) to disinfect the entire room.

 Arkansas State Board of Dental Examiners - https://www.asbde.org/